CrystalClearServers/CrystalClearServers.github.io/articles/roleplay.md

 17. You may not own multiple buildings unless your job allows for it.

 18. Players may NOT build on rooftops or anywhere that does not have buyable doors.
-	Note: Only build in buildings that are part of the map.
+	- Only build in buildings that are part of the map.
 Attaching props to the outside of the building is allowed in specific locations.
-	Example: Making your own building in the mines, streets, beach, etc.
+	- Example: Making your own building in the mines, streets, beach, etc.

 19. You may not spawn or edit the brightness of lights over 512 and a magnitude of 2.

 20. You must own all of the exterior doors to a building in order to build upon it.

 21. No crouch bases (forcing another user to crouch in order to enter your base).
-    Note: You cannot force someone to crouch during a raid for ANY reason
+    - You cannot force someone to crouch during a raid for ANY reason
-    Example: Crouching to shoot back, crouching to crack keypads, etc.
+    - Example: Crouching to shoot back, crouching to crack keypads, etc.

 22. All keypads must have a hold length of at least 5 seconds.